Skip to main content

 About

 The city is managed by a council-manager form of government.
-This system empowers the citizens of Vancouver and provides responsive, progressive leadership and a vision for our community.
+This system empowers the community members of Vancouver and provides responsive, progressive leadership and a vision for our community.

 The City Council, subject to the Washington State constitution, general statutes enacted under its authority and the provisions of the Vancouver City Charter, are vested with the authority of an elective council to enact ordinances or resolutions, adopt rules and regulations, appoint and remove the city manager, fix all salaries, adopt the budget, control indebtedness and the issuance of bonds, and to provide for an independent audit of any department or office (Charter Article I, Section 1.03 Form of Government, and Article II, Section 2.05 Powers and Duties).